 – Wendy Mitchell: Former Editor of Screen / British Council Film Department

-Birds Eye View’s diversity targets for this programme are to achieve minimum participation rates of:
+Birds Eye View’s targets for this programme are to achieve minimum participation rates of:

 HOW IT WORKS

 Filmonomics is targeted at feature film directors, writers and producers.
 Applicants can apply as individuals or as teams of two.
-The programme will prioritise female and/or Black, Asian or minority ethnic background talent, either individuals or teams, where at least one participant is representative of one of these groups.
+The programme will prioritise female and non-white talent, either individuals or teams, where at least one participant is representative of one of these groups.

-The total cost for the programme is £300 per participant.
-This cost has been kindly subsidised by Creative Skillset and this fee essentially covers catering and refreshments in the sessions.
+The total cost for the programme is £325 per participant.
+This cost has been greatly subsidised by our funders and this fee essentially covers catering and refreshments in the sessions.

-BEV and Creative Skillset have limited bursary funds available to cover travel and accommodation costs for applications based outside of London, and childcare/carer costs for parents/guardians/carer.
+BEV and Creative Skillset have bursary funds available to cover travel and accommodation costs for applicants based outside of London, and childcare/carer costs for parents/guardians/carer.
 The bursaries will be disseminated according to the shared needs of successful applicants.
+There are 2 places sponsored by Starchild Pictures for 2 BAME female applicants (100% of fee covered).
 Each application will be considered on a case-by-case basis.
 You must provide an estimated cost for daily travel, accommodation and childcare.
 There are also several full programme bursaries available for female/BAME participants.

-You will need to be available at 4-8pm on Friday November 25th 2016 and all day Saturday November 26th 11am-4pm in London for the first workshops.
-The subsequent sessions will occur every month or two until June 7th 2016, the final workshop date.
+You will need to be available from 12:00-18:00 on Monday September 25th and from 14:00-21:30 on Tuesday September 26th 2017 in London for the first workshops.
+The subsequent sessions will occur every month or two until Thurs March 8th 2018, the final workshop date.
+The final workshop day runs 12:00-21:00 and is also essential to attend.
 All other dates to be confirmed once course commences.

-Mia Bays is an Oscar winning, twice BAFTA nominated producer, on documentary and fiction, who has worked on over 50 features in various capacities, as a distributor, producer, and held such roles as Creative Producer on the Microwave micro-budget scheme 2007-14 (LILTING, SHIFTY, ILL MANORS, STRAWBERRY FIELDS, etc).
-She is passionate about raising the volume of the female voice across the film value chain and has just taken over the Birds Eye View platforms to do such.
+Mia Bays is an Oscar winning, twice BAFTA nominated producer, on documentary and fiction, who has worked on over 50 features in various capacities, as a distributor, producer (most recent credits are LETTERS FROM BAGHDAD voiced by Tilda Swinton, released by Verve in 2017) and held such roles as Creative Producer on the Microwave micro-budget scheme 2007-14 (LILTING, SHIFTY, ILL MANORS, STRAWBERRY FIELDS, etc).
+She is passionate about raising the volume of the female voice across the film value chain and has taken over the Birds Eye View platforms to do such.
 She began her career in the film industry in distribution, working for Romaine Hart, a successful female distributor and exhibitor in the early 1990s, and her first role model.